sailshq/treeline1/README.md

   <a href="http://sailsjs.org"><img width="50" src="https://www.rosehosting.com/blog/wp-content/uploads/2014/03/sails.png"/></a>
 </h4>

 If you are interested in contributing to any of these modules, please follow the directions outlined in the relevant repo(s).
-Features, bug fixes, tests, documentation, or even proof-reading are all welcome :)
+Feature requests, bug reports, patches, tests, documentation, or even proof-reads are all welcome :)

 ## License

+The Treeline CLI tool is available under the MIT license.

 &copy; 2013 Mike McNeil

 &copy; 2014 The Treeline Company

-All rights reserved.